sigmonsays/sigmonsays.github.io/src/content/post/programming-exercise.md

 for instance, with the word "WPENGINE" printed on them to make for example "WWW" would take 3 and another example is "WINE" would take 2.

+The programs logic is really quite literal and was enjoyable to write.

+We have a Sticker type who keeps track of the number of letters used and a pile of stickers which is just a list of stickers.
+We search the pile for a given letter, and if its not found we add another sticker to the pile.

+We keep a dummy sticker object around to validate that we do infact have the letters, and error if not.

 The code